-These days, however, we have suspension ECUs (Electronic Control Unit), gearbox ECUs, engine ECUs and anywhere between 75 – 300 electronic sensors fitted as standard … what happens when just one sensor fails?
+These days, however, we have suspension ECUs (Electronic Control Unit), gearbox ECUs, engine ECUs and anywhere between 75 – 300 electronic sensors fitted as standard.
+What happens when just one sensor fails?

-Yeah, the ECU is clever enough to still run the engine by allowing a default ‘safe’ setting, but it won’t be as efficient, and in some cases, on an earlier injection system, it could just be enough to stop the engine from running.
+Yeah, the ECU is clever enough to still run the engine by allowing a default ‘safe’ setting, but it won’t be as efficient.
+And in some cases, on an earlier injection system, it could just be enough to stop the engine from running.

 OBD2 & OBD II

-The system uses a standardized set of Diagnostic Trouble Codes (DTC) to identify any problems that the ECU may have found, in some cases, it’s possible to reset the fault (if the problem was temporary for example), but at the very least, a quality OBD2 diagnostic tool can at least give you a trouble code.
+The system uses a standardized set of Diagnostic Trouble Codes (DTC) to identify any problems that the ECU may have found.
+In some cases, it’s possible to reset the fault (if the problem was temporary. for example.)
+But, at the very least, a quality OBD2 diagnostic tool can at least give you a trouble code.

-You need this: Where is my OBD port?
+See also: Where is my OBD port?

 Once you’ve found the OBD2 port, you just need to plug the automotive diagnostic scanner in and switch the ignition on.
-Some car diagnostic scanners have their own protocols and processes, but typically, there will be an option to scan the vehicle for faults – this is the first step.
+Some car diagnostic scanners have their own protocols and processes.
+But typically, there will be an option to scan the vehicle for faults.
+This is the first step.

 10 Best OBD2 Scanners For Car Diagnostics

-This little Bluetooth scanner device will read and clear standard CEL codes and Enhanced codes, it will give you a live data stream (with so many variants that you really need to be an auto engineer to make the most of them), it even gives you vehicle specific repair reports – the code definition, possible causes and reported fixes.
+This little Bluetooth scanner device will read and clear standard CEL codes and Enhanced codes.
+It will give you a live data stream (with so many variants that you really need to be an auto engineer to make the most of them.)
+It even gives you vehicle-specific repair reports – the code definition, possible causes, and reported fixes.

-It’s perhaps one of the biggest features for users that don’t have a full grasp of potential trouble spots – it means that as well as locating the fault, it can help you make sure that it’s the correct fault, and the best ways to effect a repair.
+It’s perhaps one of the biggest features for users that don’t have a full grasp of potential trouble spots.
+It means that as well as locating the fault, it can help you make sure that it’s the correct fault and the best ways to effect a repair.

 Cheap enough to be bought and tucked away, clever enough to get you out of a lot of trouble!